 All five players were recruited to CU by former coach Dan Hawkins.
 Four of the five are third-year sophomores and members of the 2009 recruiting class.

 Moten is a redshirt freshman who was suspended by Hawkins for the second half of last season after an incident with a former girlfriend.
 He was eventually cleared of any wrongdoing.

 Four of the five players are defensive backs, an area of the team already devastated this year by injuries.

 Embree and his assistants were forced to use two former offensive players in the secondary last week in a loss to Washington State.
 Those players will remain on defense the rest of the year.

-Orms was a starting cornerback before suffering a leg injury that has kept him out of
+Orms was a starting cornerback before suffering a leg injury that has kept him out of recent games.